 Snapping Hip

-• Sometimes a snapping noise can be heard.
+• Sometimes an audible snapping noise can be heard.

-External (lateral) snapping hip is felt at the outside of the hip and is caused by the muscle fibres of Tensor Fascia Lata (TFL) or Gluteus Maximus flicking across the greater trochanter (bony protrusion on the upper part of the femur (thigh bone).
+External (lateral) snapping hip is felt at the outside of the hip and is caused by the muscle fibres of Tensor Fascia Lata (TFL) or Gluteus Maximus flicking across the greater trochanter or bony protrusion on the upper part of the femur or thigh bone.
 The clicking feeling is usually not painful.

-Internal snapping hip is caused by the Iliopsoas muscle as it flips across the Iliopectineal eminence (front part of the pelvis).
+Internal is caused by the Iliopsoas muscle as it flips across the Iliopectineal eminence (front part of the pelvis).
 This form is more likely to produce pain.

 Treatment